Drug Overdose Signs

 - Check responsiveness.
-If the person is unconscious and is not breathing or experiencing shortness of breath, rub your knuckles very strongly over their chest bone.
-If the individual remains unresponsive, call 911 immediately.
+Then, if the person is unconscious and is not breathing or experiencing shortness of breath, rub your knuckles very strongly over their chest bone.
+Next, if the individual remains unresponsive, call 911 immediately.

 Many people are too afraid to intervene when they witness someone overdosing, but taking action at this moment is crucial.
 At least 20 states support Good Samaritan laws that offer immunity during a medical emergency involving individuals that have drug paraphernalia or minor drug violations.